Privacy Notice For Volunteers

 - details of your schedule (volunteering days, volunteering hours and details of when you are not available to volunteer);

-The Charity collects this information in a variety of ways.
-For example, data is collected through the application and recruitment process and during volunteer-related activities throughout the period of volunteering for us.
 In some cases, the Charity collects personal data about you from third parties, such as references supplied by former employers or from organisation that advertise volunteering vacancies.

 Data is stored in a range of different places, including in the Charity’s CRM system and in other IT systems and paper records, which are kept secure and locked away (including the Charity’s email system).